tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

 # Planning

 # How I planned this assignment
-## Highlevel steps
+## High level steps
-1. Brainstom to identify milestones & tasks
+1. Brainstorm to identify milestones & tasks
 2. Create a resource plan
 3. Create a list of milestones
 4. Create a task list